 You pulled the luggage up the steep stairs, tilting it a little to the left.
 It felt heavy, heavier than the first one you’d brought up the same narrow staircase one year before, when you’d thought those steps would be the end of you.
 But you never tripped on them.
 Everybody else did.
 Christoph did, two times.
 Shreya, over a dozen, and Sam, just once.
-But once was enough to leave a mark – a stain of tomato soup all over the third stair, and a bit on the fourth.
+But once was enough to leave a mark – a stain of tomato soup all over the third stair, and a few drops of the same on the fourth step.
 That reddish stain like dried blood that would not disappear.
 It was still there when you came back.
 You instinctively stepped over it, though it was nothing more than an old stain on an old carpet.

 You opened the door to your room, then your suitcase, but you felt too jaded to unpack.
-You left them both as they were, an empty room and a full suitcase, and went down the stairs to see her again, to let her know that you were back.
+You left them both as they were, an empty room and a full suitcase, and went downstairs to see her again, and let her know that you were back.

 ‘When did you come back?’ she asked.
 She knew that it was you behind her, and not Sam or the others.